Dr. Thomas Arruda, associate professor

 With fuel cells, we primarily focus on the electrocatalysts that facilitate the chemical reactions that produce energy.
 For example, proton exchange membrane fuel cells require platinum catalysts that work well but limit their viability due to high cost.
 Cheaper alternatives will create a paradigm shift in power for electric vehicles and other industries.
 We are investigating alternatives to platinum for use in fuel cells, not only for vehicles but other applications such as space and technological applications.

 With batteries, we focus on large-scale batteries that can leverage power to the grid during times of low output from renewable sources, or store energy when renewables are not needed by the grid.
 One variety is the redox-flow battery, which is similar to fuel cells but is usually simpler and does not require catalysts.
 We investigate factors that affect the performance of these batteries, such as flow dynamics and electrochemical kinetics.

 We employ many techniques in our investigations, including electrochemical (cyclic voltammetry, chrono methods and electrochemical impedance spectroscopy) and spectroscopic (synchrotron based x-ray absorption and diffraction techniques).
 In addition to our in-house studies, we collaborate with colleagues at the Naval Undersea Warfare Center, Northeastern University, University of Dayton, Brookhaven National Lab and others.

-Dr. Khadine Higgins, assistant professor
+Dr. Khadine Higgins, associate professor

 We seek to understand how bacterial cells uptake, transport and export different transition metals.
 Our research utilizes a variety of chemistry, biochemistry and molecular biology techniques to study metal ion homeostasis in bacteria.